All supporting files from this release are listed for individual download below:

 Independent schools

-The percentage of pupils with SEN support has increased, from 12.6% to 13.0%, continuing an increasing trend from 2016.
+The percentage of pupils with SEN support has increased to 13.6%, continuing an increasing trend from 2016.

-Local authority data on EHC plans is published in the Education, health and care plans publication.
-The data covers all children and young persons up to age 25 with EHC plans, and includes those not captured in this publication in non-maintained early years provision, further education, home education or not in education, employment or training.
+Local authority data on EHC plans is published in the Education, health and care plans publication, which includes all children and young persons up to age 25 with EHC plans, and those not captured in this publication in non-maintained early years provision, further education, home education or not in education, employment or training.

-The percentage of all pupils with an EHC plan who are in mainstream schools (state-funded primary and secondary) has increased from 51.4% to 52.7% in 2023.
-The number of pupils in special schools continues to rise, the percentage of all school pupils with an EHC plan who attend state-funded special schools has dropped from 39.4% to 37.9%.
-These trends continue patterns seen since 2018.
+The percentage of all pupils with an EHC plan who are in mainstream schools (state-funded primary and secondary) has increased from 52.7% to 54.4% in 2024, these trends continue patterns seen since 2018.

 Primary and secondary type of need are recorded in the school census and are available for state-funded nursery, primary, secondary and special schools, non-maintained special schools and state-funded AP schools.
 Data on type of need is not available for independent schools or general hospital schools and these are not included in totals in this section.

-Almost one in three pupils with an EHC plan are identified with a primary need of ASD (116,000 pupils).
+One in three pupils with an EHC plan are identified with a primary need of ASD (33.0%).

-The primary need identified for 278,600 pupils was speech, language and communication needs.
-This is followed by social, emotional and mental health needs (229,700 pupils) and moderate learning difficulty (189,400 pupils)
+The primary need identified for one in four pupils is speech, language and communication needs (25.6%).
+This is followed by social, emotional and mental health needs (22.3%) and moderate learning difficulty (15.8%)

 These trends are similar to previous years.